0 Part Course |

 • The broad jurisdictional reach of Creditor Schemes – the flexibility of Schemes coupled with English courts’ willingness to entertain schemes on ‘foreign’ firms has seen Schemes being widely used for companies around the world.
 A variety of German, Spanish and Italian companies have used Schemes but firms from further afield have also made use of the flexible benefits inherent in Schemes (Vinashin and Synchreon).

-• Member Schemes have wide applications - they have been used for Takeovers, Reduction & Return of Share Capital as well as Demergers and Removal of minority shareholders.
+• Member Schemes have wide applications - they have been used for Takeovers, Reduction & Return of Share Capital as well as demergers and removal of minority shareholders.

 • The composition of ‘Classes’ – this represents one of the most contentious aspects of Schemes and features numerous cases on a wide range of issues affecting “Class”.